Henauxg/ghx_proc_gen/bevy_ghx_proc_gen/README.md

 *Find the list and description in [Cargo.toml](Cargo.toml)*

-- `default-assets-bundle-spawners`: This feature compiles simple `AssetBundleSpawner impl` for a few basic types.
+- `default-bundle-inserters `: This feature compiles simple `BundleInserter impl` for a few basic types.
 Disable the feature if you don't need them, or want to customize their implementation.
 - `reflect`: simply derives `Reflect` on common structs of the crate.
 - `simple-plugin`: compiles the simple plugin and its systems.
 - `debug-plugin`: compiles the debug plugin, the grid debug plugin and their systems.
-- `picking`: Enables picking through `bevy_mod_picking`.
+- `picking`: Enables picking.
 Used by the debug-plugin if enabled.
 - `egui-edit`: Enables an `egui` editor panel to inspect nodes and paint models

 *See also the [main crate](../README.md#cargo-features) cargo features*